jwping/excel2tsdb/README.md

 # excel2tsdb

 > Convert and export excel file data to OpenMetrics format and support tsdb data export through promtool

 > In a nutshell, this tool helps you batch import excel files into Prometheus (import exported tsdb data into Prometheus data directory, restart Prometheus, Be aware of the "--storage.tsdb.retention" parameter default: 15d)

 > You don't need to worry about the order of time.
 I've processed the integrated data in ascending chronological order (yes, if the time is out of order, then the promtool export will have problems.
 Congratulations, you don't have to worry about that anymore).

+**Please do not use excel named in Chinese for import conversion!**

 ## usage:
 ```shell